DESTRealm/optionally/README.md

 Order isn't important: Both long and short options can appear in either the `option()` or `alias()` declarations; neither does the appearance of type declarations like `boolean()` disrupt Optionally's behavior.
-As long as you remember to always declare an option with `option()` first, everything will be fine!
+As long as you remember to declare an option with `option()` first, everything will be fine!

-Incidentally, the same goes for the *Options* object:

 ```php